 Licence granted

-Progressive Green Pty Ltd was granted a licence on 6 May 2009.
+AGL Hydro Partnership was granted an electricity generation and sale licence on 18 December 1997.
 The licence can be accessed via the resources tab.

 Licence varied